European

 Ironically, the simplest form of such a dark energy is the cosmological constant that was introduced by Einstein when he was trying to ensure that his theory of general relativity allowed for a non-expanding Universe, the accepted view at the time.
 As it happens, the theory of general relativity with the cosmological constant actually explains the accelerating expansion very well.
 Alternatively, it has been proposed that general relativity should be replaced with a modified theory of gravity, which would explain the accelerating expansion and the formation of structures in the early Universe by a different behaviour of gravity on the largest scales.

-The ELT will provide unique contributions towards deciding whether general relativity or a modified theory of galaxy best describes the expansion of the Universe, including testing the behaviour of gravity in unexplored regimes, as well as mapping the expansion history of the universe.
+The ELT will provide unique contributions towards deciding whether general relativity or a modified theory of gravity best describes the expansion of the Universe, including testing the behaviour of gravity in unexplored regimes, as well as mapping the expansion history of the universe.

 Cosmology: watching the Universe expand